eisopux/checker-framework-languageserver/README.md

 ### More information on LSPs
 This repo contains a report on plugins for modern source code editors for type-checking Java files.
-This plugin is based on information for Checker Framework and the Language Server Protocols (LSPs).
+This plugin is based on information for the Checker Framework and the Language Server Protocols (LSPs).
 This can be found [here](https://github.com/jainishmehta/checker-framework-languageserver/blob/master/manual/main.tex).
 You can put this report through Overleaf to see the LaTeX output.